 BiomedicalEditor Header

-I wasn't drawn to medical editing as soon as I could read, of course.
+I wasn't drawn to science or medical editing as soon as I could read, of course!

 What Can You Expect When You Hire Me?

-• Expertise: Certified Editor in the Life Sciences (ELS)
+• Expertise: Board-certified Editor in the Life Sciences (ELS)

 • Professionalism: High-quality editing standards

-• Value: Flexible services to meet your needs
+• Value: Flexible, customizable services to meet your needs

 • Guarantee: 100% satisfaction guaranteed